anachrocomputer/SVGAlibScroller/README.md

 along with a soundtrack, into a video file by using 'ffmpeg'.
 But this version writes directly to the VGA screen and the ALSA sound subsystem.

+> [!NOTE]
-Problem is, SVGAlib is long obsolete and superceded by SDL2, the Simple DirectMedia Layer.
+> SVGAlib is long obsolete and superceded by SDL2,
+> the Simple DirectMedia Layer.
-SVGAlib had several shortcomings, and was only really useful on Linux systems that ran in text mode (i.e. without a GUI).
+> SVGAlib had several shortcomings,
+> and was only really useful on Linux systems that ran in text mode (i.e. without a GUI).
-This repo is here as an example of how we wrote code back in the day, and as a bit of a fossil (like myself).
+> This repo is here as an example of how we wrote code back in the day,
+> and as a bit of a fossil (like myself).

 The code never got as far as accepting user input in the function `game_logic()`.
 I really wanted to use a joystick,